 IELTS Requirements: 6.5 overall with no element less than 5.5 (or equivalent)

-Description of Entry Requirements: You are normally required to have a good undergraduate honours degree (or equivalent from a university outside the UK) plus grade C or above in GCSE mathematics and English or equivalent.
+Description of Entry Requirements: We would normally expect you to have a 1st, 2:1 or 2:2 honours degree (or equivalent from a university outside the UK) in a subject that is related to the subject that you intend to teach.
+You will also need to have achieved Grade 4 (or C) or above in GCSE Mathematics and English Language or equivalent qualifications.
 You will need to demonstrate sufficient understanding of and insight into the role of the teacher, the classroom environment and the processes involved in learning and teaching.
 In order to show such understanding and insight it may be beneficial to undertake a visit to a maintained secondary school.
-You will be required to pass the QTS skills tests and undertake a criminal record and occupational health check.
+You will be required to pass the QTS skills tests in literacy and numeracy and undertake a criminal record and occupational health check.

 What will you study?